jamal7x7/my-portfolio/src/posts/how-iavascript-works-5-types.md

 - _symbol_: [Symbol('Hello Again!')]
 - _object_: {}

+> _bigint_ the 8th, a new primitive, still in stage 4 already implemented in V8

 Javascript has an operator colled _typeof_ that tells us the type of the value of a variable:
 so: